Frequently Asked Questions

 Q: Are monthly payments an option for dependents?

-IU Postdoctoral Fellow and Professional Students Plan All premiums must be paid at the time of purchase.
+IU Professional Students Plan All premiums must be paid at the time of purchase.
 Monthly payments are not an option.

 Q: When should I expect my ID card to arrive in the mail?

-A: Voluntary plan students should receive their ID card within 2-3 weeks of enrollment.
-Mandatory plan students should receive their ID card within 2-3 weeks after the waiver deadline.
+A: Students should receive their ID card within 2-3 weeks after the waiver deadline.

 Q: What should I do if I don’t get an ID card or lose my ID card?

-A: You can request an ID card directly from Aetna Student Health.
-Call 877-375-4243 to make the request, or request one online through Aetna Navigator®.
-Please make sure all address information is up to date in Onestart so that ID cards are addressed to the correct location.
+A: You can request an ID card directly from Aetna Student Health or through Aetna Navigator®.
+Please make sure all address information is up to date in One.IU so that ID cards are addressed to the correct location.

 Q: What is Aetna Navigator?